alexandre-huff/rft/.github/ISSUE_TEMPLATE/bug_report.md

 **Describe the bug**
 A clear and concise description of what the bug is.

+**Expected behavior**
+A clear and concise description of what you expected to happen.

+**Describe alternatives you might have considered**
+A clear and concise description of any alternative solutions or features you've considered.

+**Screenshots**
+If applicable, add screenshots to help explain your problem.

 **To Reproduce**
 Steps to reproduce the behavior:
 1. Go to '...'